Our bright blushing Fresh Strawberry Pistachio Crumble is the perfect summertime treat!

 Crumble: hot or cold?
 Although its tempting to eat a crumble right out of the oven, I don’t advise it.

-One, the sauce needs time to cool and thicken so it holds together.
-Two, in my opinion, hot berries taste overly acidic.
+The sauce needs time to cool and thicken so it holds together.
+Plus, in my opinion, hot berries taste overly acidic.
 I like to eat baked fruit desserts at room temperature.
 The flavors of the strawberries, Chambord and pistachios really shine, when it’s not too hot or too cold.